-A first church dedicated to San Marco was built in 828 by Doge Giustiniano Partecipazio next to the Doge’s Palace, to house the relics of the Saint stolen, according to tradition, from Alexandria, Egypt, by two Venetian merchants.
+A first church dedicated to Saint Mark was built in 828 by Doge Giustiniano Partecipazio next to the Doge’s Palace, to house the relics of the Saint stolen, according to tradition, from Alexandria, Egypt, by two Venetian merchants.

-This church replaced the previous Palatine chapel dedicated to the Byzantine Saint Theodore, built in correspondence with the current Piazzetta dei Leoncini, north of the current Basilica of San Marco.
+This church replaced the previous Palatine chapel dedicated to the Byzantine Saint Theodore, built in correspondence with the current Piazzetta dei Leoncini, north of the current Basilica di San Marco.

 The church, consecrated in 832, was destroyed by fire during the revolt of 976 against Doge Candiano IV, and was rebuilt in 978 by Doge Pietro I Orseolo.

-The external appearance of the basilica was completed only in the 15th century, with the decoration of the upper part of the facades.
+The external appearance of the church was completed only in the 15th century, with the decoration of the upper part of the facades.
 The Baptistery, the Chapel of Sant’Isidoro, the Sacristy and the Zen Chapel were built at the beginning of the 16th century.
-In 1617, with the arrangement of the two altars inside, the basilica was completed.
+In 1617, with the arrangement of the two altars inside, the Basilica was completed.

 In 1807, the St. Mark’s Basilica became the Cathedral of Venice, a title previously held by the Church of San Pietro di Castello.